Decentralized-ID/decentralized-id.github.io/README.md

 [Collaboration Welcome](https://github.com/infominer33/awesome-decentralized-id/blob/master/contributing.md)

-This is a skeleton, around which I will fill some context, rearrange things, introducing more\better resources where needed.
+This is a skeleton, around which I will fill some context, rearrange things; introducing more\better resources as needed.

-I expect to work on this quite a bit over the coming months, please excuse the mess.
+I expect to work on this quite a bit over the coming weeks, please excuse the mess.
+Knowing that people are looking at it has increased my motivation, and I'll get it in order asap.

 ![](https://upload.wikimedia.org/wikipedia/en/thumb/f/f8/Internet_dog.jpg/220px-Internet_dog.jpg)